littledot/mockhiato/README.md

 Mockhiato is a mock generation CLI tool for the Go programming language.
 It is designed to be fast and configurable.

-&nbsp;&nbsp;&nbsp;&nbsp;🌀 Generates mocks for entire packages recursively with a single command.
+- 🌀 Generates mocks for entire packages recursively with a single command.
-&nbsp;&nbsp;&nbsp;&nbsp;🔎 Generates mocks for 3rd party interfaces used by your packages. (eg: If your code uses `os.FileInfo`, Mockhiato will generate mocks for it even though it is not part of your package.)
+- 🔎 Generates mocks for 3rd party interfaces used by your packages. (eg: If your code uses `os.FileInfo`, Mockhiato will generate mocks for it even though it is not part of your package.)
-&nbsp;&nbsp;&nbsp;&nbsp;⚡ Uses `go/loader` to speed up AST parsing.
+- ⚡ Uses `go/loader` to speed up AST parsing.
-&nbsp;&nbsp;&nbsp;&nbsp;🛠️ Highly configurable to suit your organization's coding standards. (eg: mock name format, directory name, etc.)
+- 🛠️ Highly configurable to suit your organization's coding standards. (eg: mock name format, directory name, etc.)
-&nbsp;&nbsp;&nbsp;&nbsp;👶 Provides easy-to-use and well-documented command line interface.
+- 👶 Provides easy-to-use and well-documented command line interface.
-&nbsp;&nbsp;&nbsp;&nbsp;🍻 Supports `stretchr/testify`.
+- 🍻 Supports `stretchr/testify`.

 ![asciicast](https://cloud.githubusercontent.com/assets/14984066/25729923/7cd45c64-30ed-11e7-8e29-9145085e4748.gif)